emmericp/ixy/README.md

 ### Implement at least one other driver beside ixgbe

 To showcase how to make the framework more independent from the used hardware.
-Various 1 Gbit/s NICs are good candidates.
+Virtual NICs like VirtIO are a good candidate to build a simple VM-based environment.

 NICs that rely too much on firmware (e.g., Intel XL710) are not fun, because you end up only talking to a firmware that does everything.
 The same is true for NICs like the ones by Mellanox that keep a lot of magic in kernel modules, even when being used by frameworks like DPDK.

 ### NUMA support
+PCIe devices are attached to a specific CPU in NUMA systems.
 DMA memory should be pinned to the correct NUMA node.
 Threads handling packet reception should also be pinned to the same NUMA node.
-Less important for transmission.

 ### RSS support
 What's the point of having multiple rx queues if there is no good way to distribute the traffic to them?
 Shouldn't be too hard.
+See Section 7.1.2.8 in the datasheet.

 ### `tcpdump`-like example
 A simple rx-only app that writes packets to a `.pcap` file based on `mmap` and `fallocate`.